 Update: You can now sort in descending order directly by using Z-A option.

 You can sort text in no particular order by using Shuffle.
-Basically, it randomizes the arrangement of the list.
+It randomizes the arrangement of the list.